jnozzi/cocoadev.com/markdown/RTFOrWordDocsWithImages.md

 Does anybody know of any code out there that would allow me to export to RTF or .doc format from a text view/attributed string in such a way that images, tables and attachments are preserved?

-Currently, -docFormatFromRange:documentAttributes:, -General/RTFFromRange:documentAttributes, and Tiger's new -dataFromRange:documentAttributes:error all cause the loss of images etc on export.
+Currently, -docFormatFromRange:documentAttributes:, -RTFFromRange:documentAttributes, and Tiger's new -dataFromRange:documentAttributes:error all cause the loss of images etc on export.

 Yes, I know that I can always export to RTFD, but my program really needs to export to a format that Microsoft Word recognises (because users will most likely be sending exported files to Windows users), and sadly, MS Word - even on OS X - does not recognise RTFD files.